hydrusnetwork/hydrus/docs/running_from_source.md

 But as long as the program launches, it usually isn't a big deal.

 !!! warning "Extremely safe no way it can go wrong"
-    If you want to update sqlite for your system python install, you can also drop it into `C:\Python38\DLLs` or wherever you have python installed.
-You'll be overwriting the old file, so make a backup if you want to (I have never had trouble updating like this, however).
+    If you want to update SQLite for your Windows system python install, you can also drop it into `C:\Program Files\Python310\DLLs` or wherever you have python installed, and it'll update for all your python projects.
+You'll be overwriting the old file, so make a backup of the old one (I have never had trouble updating like this, however).

     A user who made a Windows venv with Anaconda reported they had to replace the sqlite3.dll in their conda env at `~/.conda/envs/<envname>/Library/bin/sqlite3.dll`.